 Yep, I’m all about easy.
-And, I’m all about zero point lunch options that fill me up and don’t cash in all my Weight Watcher point tokens.
-We stick to weight watchers because it works.
+I’m all about zero-point lunch options that fill me up and don’t cash in all my Weight Watchers point tokens.
+We stick to Weight Watchers because it works.
 Well, it works when we are working it.
-I let quarantine get the best of me, but we are back on the wagon and I’m motivated in a new way to keep eating foods I love by just adapting them to fit the parameters – low sugar and carbs, high protein, all foods are fair game.
+I let quarantine get the best of me, but we are back on track, and I’m now motivated to continue enjoying my favorite foods by adapting them to fit the new parameters: low sugar and carbs, high protein.

-This post may contain affiliate links where I get paid for you clicking on a link in this post.
+This post may contain affiliate links where I earn a commission for you clicking on a link in this post.
 If you purchase anything via my links, I may receive a small commission at no additional cost to you.
-I do actively participate in Amazon Associates Affiliate Program.
+I actively participate in Amazon Associates Affiliate Program.
 For more information, visit my Disclosure Statement and Terms & Conditions page.

 This summery take on a traditional chicken salad is full of fruit and savory seasonings to enhance the flavor and keep the Weight Watcher points at zero for one serving.
 Easy lunches are the best way to go for a busy mom trying to stay healthy and use here down time to be productive.
 This quick and easy chicken salad recipe is perfect to eat all week, carry along for a picnic or serve at a party or shower. #chickensaladwithgrapes #healthychickensalad #zeropointlunch #ww #weightwatchers

-Back when I lived in Arkadelphia, I attended a lot of showers and women functions.
-And, chicken salad is always a staple.
-But, if you look at all the varieties and ways you can make chicken salad, it can get kinda gooey and heavy with fat.
+Back when I lived in Arkadelphia, I attended a lot of showers and women’s functions.
+Chicken salad is always a staple.
+But if you look at all the varieties and ways you can make chicken salad, it can get kinda gooey and heavy with fat.
 Actually if you go to a restaurant and order a chicken salad, it can be one of the highest calorie menu items.
-But, that doesn’t have to be the case.
+But that doesn’t have to be the case.

-I often use canned chicken for my chicken salad, just because it is easy but you can use leftover chicken, grilled chicken, rotisserie chicken, whatever option you want so long as the chicken is already cooked.
-Scroll down after the recipe and see some of the ways you can mix up this basic recipe and have a whole new flavor!
+I often use canned chicken for my chicken salad, just because it is easy, but you can use leftover chicken, grilled chicken, a rotisserie chicken, or whatever option you want, as long as the chicken is already cooked.
+Scroll down after the recipe to discover some exciting ways to mix up this basic recipe and create a whole new set of flavors!

 This summery take on a traditional chicken salad is full of fruit and savory seasonings to enhance the flavor and keep the Weight Watcher points at zero for one serving.
 Easy lunches are the best way to go for a busy mom trying to stay healthy and use here down time to be productive.
 This quick and easy chicken salad recipe is perfect to eat all week, carry along for a picnic or serve at a party or shower. #chickensaladwithgrapes #healthychickensalad #zeropointlunch #ww #weightwatchers

 **Please note that I am not an official representative of WW, International.
-The points mentioned here are based on the Purple Plan and were calculated using the Recipe adder in the WW app.
+The points mentioned here are based on the Purple Plan when this was initially published and were calculated using the Recipe adder in the WW app.
 One serving is zero points, but two servings is one point.
-Use the recipe builder to calculate the portion you are consuming.
+Use the recipe builder to estimate the portion you are consuming, based on the current system you are counting through.

 Zero Point Chicken Salad